 If a tree was planted properly in the best location, it should need little or no pruning.
 However, trees do not always grow as we imagined them to grow.
 Perhaps a branch is rubbing the house, or two trees grew wider than expected, and now the branches hit each other.

 Pruning large trees is a safety issue, so hiring a certified arborist may be best way to deal with that cottonwood that overwhelms your backyard – and the neighbors’ yards.
 Look for local arborists at the International Society of Arboriculture (ISA) at www.isa-arbor.com

 When to prune trees: light pruning to remove a few small branches can be done at any time.
 More extensive pruning should be done in late winter/early spring, unless you have a sappy tree, like maples or fruit trees.
 Often it is necessary to prune trees when they are fully leafed out, so you can see where and how much to cut.

 Most trees can be pruned at any time of the year.
 Some exceptions are American elms and crabapples which should be pruned in the winter to abate disease spread.
-Aspen, silver maples, birch and walnut trees exude sap if pruned in the later winter or early spring; but this will not harm the tree.
+Aspen, silver maples, birch and walnut trees exude sap if pruned in the later winter or early spring, but this will not harm the tree.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension reference materials at:

 Do you have a question?
 Try Ask an Expert!